 Great breakfast coffee, a complex profile that smooths out as you progress through the cup

-Trifecta’s founder and roaster Thomas discovered the Sinay Neves family farm from his Coffee Trader Joe Bettinger, Joe had made a change and joined up with the Folks at Cape Horn Coffees, one of the partners Daniel Neves got a chance to tell us about his upbringing on his family farm in Brazil. and luck for us Cape Horn Coffees now provides all of our Brazilian coffee from Dan’s family farm.
+Trifecta’s founder and roaster Thomas discovered the Sinay Neves family farm from his Coffee Trader Joe Bettinger, Joe had made a change and joined up with the Folks at Cape Horn Coffees, one of the partners Daniel Neves got a chance to tell us about his upbringing on his family farm in Brazil.
+Lucky for us Cape Horn Coffees now provides all of our Brazilian coffee from Dan’s family farm.
 This is a very important component to the Trifecta coffee selection.
 Consistency and quality are paramount as this coffee is a key component of our espresso.

 The Neves Family was originally in ranching in Bahia and decided to branch out into coffee in 1982.
 They planted their first coffee tree in 1983 and have gone on to plant almost a million more trees in the same region, Encruzilhada, in the state of Bahia.
 One of the pioneers of drip irrigation in the area, semi wet milling, and fertilities irrigation, the farm has always been at the forefront of innovation.
 The farm itself was planted with the intention of using drip irrigation, a CRAZY concept in 1982.
 They paid for water rights back then too….
 Another unheard of concept in Brasil at the time.
 Almost no coffee was produced using irrigation back then.